MftsatyH5H/Redux-tutorial/README.md

 # Redux-tutorial
-this is a personal tutorial walkthrough for me
+this is a personal tutorial walkthrough for me, or a cheat sheet.